Trump pushes House Republicans to pass Senate housing bill

 President Trump stepped up his pressure on Republicans in the House of Representatives to pass an ambitious housing bill approved by the Senate, despite strong opposition from some of his party members.

 The 21st Century ROAD to Housing Act, which seeks to improve housing affordability, passed the Senate in March by a large majority of 89 to 10 votes.
-However, the bill has stalled in the lower House due to internal divisions over several key provisions.
+However, the legislation remains stuck in the House due to deep internal disagreements over several important sections.

 Politics